Updated: Dec 31, 2020

 Soccer is a weak-link game

 Basketball is the opposite end of the spectrum.
-Apparently (I am no expert on this sport), with basketball it doesn't matter how good your fifth player is, its how good your superstar is!
+Apparently (I am no expert on this sport), with basketball it doesn't matter how good your fifth player is, how good your superstar player is what matters.

 Basketball is a strong-link game